 The autism acceptance movement in the world is a great thing.
 People's views of autism used to be very narrow and focused on mostly one type of person, but now they have started to realize that autism looks different in each individual and that portrayals in movies or other media represent just a small fraction of the people in the autistic community.

 I hope that someday we have the systems in place to properly and accurately screen children for various neurological and mental health conditions.
 Children could receive personalized help from a young age and grow up to live much happier and more productive lives.

-Autistic people today have life spans about 20 years shorter than the general population.
+Autistic people today have life spans up to 20 years shorter than the general population.
 They suffer from more coexisting mental health conditions than other people.
 And even with a college education and the desire to work, some evidence shows that the unemployment rate for autistic people can still be as high as 80%.
 That is a very alarming statistic.
 If any other group had those numbers, I feel like people would be panicking and demanding change.
 For neurological differences and mental health conditions, though, there’s still little awareness and very few programs aimed at helping adults.

 If you have questions about this, feel free to reach out to me.
 I also have a mental health channel in my discord server, so feel free to post questions there as well.